 EXAMPLES

-This format typically has two or more co-hosts discuss trending topics and provide commentary.
-This type requires chemistry between the hosts that lead to insightful, humorous or debate-driven conversations.
+This format typically has two or more co-hosts discussing trending topics and providing commentary.
+This type requires chemistry between the hosts for insightful, humorous or debate-driven conversations.
 This format works well when it's not scripted and improvised on the spot.

 PROS